vsco/dcdr/README.md

 ![](./resources/watch.png)

-#### Tying it together
+## Tying the room together
 If you need instructions for getting Consul installed, check their [Getting Started](https://www.consul.io/intro/getting-started/install.html) page.

 Let's start a `consul agent` with an empty feature set and see how this all works together.
-For simplicity we can use the default Decider configuration without a git repository for auditing.
+For simplicity we can use the default Decider configuration without a git repository or stats.

 ```
 consul agent -bind "127.0.0.1" -dev